EddieChimezie/alx-low_level_programming/0x14-bit_manipulation/README.md

 * File 101-password is a password for the program ./crackme3.

-* File holberton.h is the header file containing all the function prototypes of this project.
+* File main.h is the header file containing all the function prototypes of this project.

 ### Environment
 * Language: C